Portrayal of black people in comics: Black female characters

 Until 1957, racial segregation laws existed that prevented Black comic writers and illustrators from working in mainstream comic studios.
 Due to the lack of representation Black women were hardly represented in comics, and when they were, they were portrayed as typical stereotypes attributed to Black women like the Jezebel, the Mammy and the Sapphire as well as jungles stereotypes or of Africans that needed saving.
 Despite not being able to work in white publishing houses Black creators still created comics for Black Newspapers where they were able to portray themselves as they saw fit.
 Jackie Ormes was the first African American women cartoonist to be published.
 In 1937 she created one of the first female-led comic strips called Torchy Brown from Dixie to Harlem for the Pittsburgh Courier, a Black newspaper.
 Ormes depicted the Black women in her comics after herself and the women around her.
 Her characters lived similar lives Black women during the time.
 Ormes was able to expand the portrayal of her Black female characters outside of the stereotypes that they were often seen in.
 Her characters redefined womanhood and Blackness, and touched on controversial topics of racism, sexism, and classism.

 The 1970s is when Black women started to make a more recurring role into mainstream comics, with their introduction into superhero comics.
 Very few Black female characters were present in superhero comics before the Civil Rights Movement.
 Afterwards, several notable Black female characters began to appear.
 While Black women were introduced to mainstream comics as a way to draw in a more diverse group of readers, they were often still portrayed with historical stereotypes but in an updated way.
 Two of the most notable Black female characters in comics appeared in the Bronze Age of Comic Books: Marvel Comics' Storm and DC Comics' Nubia.
-Storm (Ororo Munroe) of the X-Men is introduced as being worshiped as an African goddess; Professor Xavier quickly reveals her to be a mutant who possesses the power to control the weather.
+Storm (Ororo Munroe) of the X-Men is introduced as being worshiped as an African goddess; Professor X quickly reveals her to be a mutant who possesses the power to control the weather.
 Later it is revealed that her parents were killed when she was very young, and she grew up as a thief on the streets of Cairo.
 Storm would eventually succeed Cyclops as the team leader of the X-Men.
 Nubia is introduced as Wonder Woman's long-lost fraternal twin, and is historically DC Comics' first Black woman superhero character.
 This distinction is also sometimes accorded to the Teen Titan Bumblebee, a more traditional comic book costumed crimefighter, who debuted in 1976, four years after Nubia's first appearance.